ewmorr/neonectria_SNP/SNP_qual_filter/README.SNP_filtering.Nd.md

 2920386 NA sites
 2920386/66282000 = 4.41%

+# The depth numbers below have been updated for Nd but the above values have not

 #### Note that SPANDx performs variant level filtering (i.e., across samples) based on depth calibrated quality score (QD, QDFilter), root mean square mapping quality (MQ) and Fisher Strand bias (Fisher's exact test on reads supporting different base call on fwd vs rev strand [high FS is worse], QD > 10 (GATK rec is 2); MQ > 30 (GATK rec is 40); FS < 60 (GATK rec is 60).
 Note that QD only applies to variant calls (so does not affect invariant sites)
 #### See here for variant filtering reccomendations from Broad institute https://gatk.broadinstitute.org/hc/en-us/articles/360035890471-Hard-filtering-germline-short-variants
 #### We need to examine the effect of the SPANDx filtering and possibly perform a different filtering based on the GATK recs